Developer Lessons Learned

 features, speed, and quality.

-- Learn observability.
+- Setup great observability.

 - Measure before optimizing.